SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 1. All ResourceManagers in the cluster will now be stopped.
 If any ResourceManager is not reachable for some reason the migration will be canceled and all ResourceManagers will be notified to start up again without changing their storage type.

-1. An alarm of type notice will be created stating the migration is in progress.
+1. A notice will be added in the Alarm Console stating the migration is in progress.

 1. A ``MigrationStatus`` is created in the table for resources and resource pools.